 Key Program staff includes (in alphabetic order):

-- Julie Chabot (on leave) – Julie is the Assistant Director of Strategic Development, Partnerships and Operations at the Centre on Public Management and Policy.
+- Julie Chabot – Julie is the Assistant Director of Business Strategy and Planning at the Centre on Public Management and Policy.
 She previously worked as the Manager of Career and Professional Development at the University of Ottawa’s Faculty of Law.
 Julie holds a Master of Education (M.Ed.) and has also taught part-time in the Continuing Education department of both of Ottawa’s colleges.